ejfox/website/content/blog/md/things-ive-learned-about-elections.md

 [[toc]]

-## Election day
+The basic rules around voting are laid out in the constitution^[[Article 1 of the Constitution](https://constitutioncenter.org/interactive-constitution/articles/article-i#elections-clause) “The House of Representatives shall be composed of Members chosen every second Year by the People of the several States…” - [Section 4](https://www.usconstitution.net/xconst_A1Sec4.html): “The Times, Places and Manner of holding Elections for Senators and Representatives, shall be prescribed in each State by the Legislature thereof; but the Congress may at any time by Law make or alter such Regulations, except as to the Places of chusing Senators.”] but a remarkable amount of the nitty-gritty details are [left up to each state](https://www.brennancenter.org/analysis/voting-laws-roundup-2019) to figure out.

+On election day in America, polls open at a particular time and close at a particular time.
+Those times, like almost everything else, [depend on where you’re talking about](https://ballotpedia.org/State_Poll_Opening_and_Closing_Times_(2019)) and can vary even within a single state and could change any year.

 We have grown accustomed to live results of elections.
 This is definitely not something our grandfathers had and is mind-bogglingly complex once you start to think about it.

 With American elections “live” does not mean getting the results of votes immediately after they are cast.
 The closest we can get for now is seeing vote results as they are counted after polls close. ^[This makes sense, when you think about it.
 There is reason to believe if you could turn on your TV and see how your candidate was doing, if you could see the vote counts live and your candidate was safely ahead, you might decide it’s not even worth going out and casting a vote.]

-The basic rules around voting are laid out in the constitution^[[Article 1 of the Constitution](https://constitutioncenter.org/interactive-constitution/articles/article-i#elections-clause) “The House of Representatives shall be composed of Members chosen every second Year by the People of the several States…” - [Section 4](https://www.usconstitution.net/xconst_A1Sec4.html): “The Times, Places and Manner of holding Elections for Senators and Representatives, shall be prescribed in each State by the Legislature thereof; but the Congress may at any time by Law make or alter such Regulations, except as to the Places of chusing Senators.”] but a remarkable amount of the nitty-gritty details are [left up to each state](https://www.brennancenter.org/analysis/voting-laws-roundup-2019) to figure out.

-On election day in America, polls open at a particular time and close at a particular time.
-Those times, like almost everything else, [depend on where you’re talking about](https://ballotpedia.org/State_Poll_Opening_and_Closing_Times_(2019)) and can vary even within a single state and could change any year.

 ## Races
 Any particular office (be it a Senate or a President or local Sheriff) has a variety of candidates from a variety of parties.
 Generally we think of races as between two front runners, but people often vote for third parties or [write in candidate’s names](https://en.wikipedia.org/wiki/Write-in_candidate) and those votes need to be accounted for.